MAGALA-RICHARD/apsimNGpy-documentations/doc/moo.rst

     print("Hyper volume:", hv)

 .. hint::

-   objectives are typically in different units, with some of objective such as yield, bearing a larger applitude, which makes deterining the reference point challenging, here normalising can help us detect automatically that reference point by ysing certain thresholds
+   Objectives are typically expressed in different units, and some—such as yield—may have much larger amplitudes.
+This makes determining a suitable reference point challenging.
+In such cases, normalization can help automatically detect the reference point by applying specific thresholds.